-Discover the Two Tunnel path and you will find a relatively flat walking and cycling route that gives you a wonderful view of Bath's Georgian crescents before it leaves the city behind.
-The path is a four-mile stretch of disused railway line running through the Linear Park on the south side, to the disused Devonshire tunnel at Bloomfield.
-The railway closed as a through route in March 1966 and physical work started on the new path at Devonshire tunnel in 2010.
-The Two Tunnels route eventually opened on 4th April 2013.
+The Two Tunnels Greenway is a flat walking and cycling route which offers wonderful views of Bath's scenic Georgian crescents before it leaves the city behind.
+The path is a four mile stretch of disused railway line running through the Linear Park on the south side, to the disused Devonshire Tunnel at Bloomfield.
+The railway closed in March 1966 and physical work started on the new path at Devonshire Tunnel in 2010.
+The current Two Tunnels Greenway eventually opened on 6 April 2013.

-Once out of the Devonshire tunnel you emerge into a deep, wooded valley as the route leaves Lyncombe Vale and heads underground into Combe Down Tunnel, and then over the renovated Tucking Mill viaduct.
-At over one mile long, the Combe Down tunnel is the longest cycling and walking tunnel in Britain and features an interactive light and sound installation.
+Once out of the Devonshire Tunnel, you emerge into a deep, wooded valley as the route carves through the centre of Lyncombe Vale and heads underground into Combe Down Tunnel, then over the renovated Tucking Mill Viaduct.
+At over one mile long, Combe Down Tunnel is the longest cycling and walking tunnel in Britain and features interactive light and sound installations.

-The route links into the National Cycle Network with routes to Radstock and Bournemouth in the south, and the Bristol to Bath walking cycling route in the west.
+The route is part of the National Cycle Network, with routes to Radstock and Bournemouth in the south, and the Bristol and Bath Cycle Path in the west.

-Whether you explore it on foot, cycle your own bike, or hire one locally, you will find that the Two Tunnels Greenway offers you a scenically varied and rewarding couple of hours.
+Whether you explore it on foot, ride your own bike, or hire one locally, you will find that the Two Tunnels Greenway offers you a scenically varied and rewarding couple of hours.

 Book Tickets Online